enkama/smart_charger/README.md

 - Charger switch entity to toggle charging
 - Optional charging state, presence, and average speed sensors
 - Predictive mode with target, minimum, and precharge levels
+- Tune precharge hysteresis (release/resume margins) and SmartStart finish buffers
 - Alarm entities that define desired ready times per weekday
 - Notification targets and thresholds for charging suggestions

 You can revisit the options via the entry's *Configure* button to edit or remove devices at any time.

+Diagnostics expose both the configured and effective margins so you can confirm what the coordinator currently applies.

+### Precharge hysteresis & retry behavior

+- The coordinator keeps chargers running using a hysteresis window: by default it releases after reaching the precharge level plus `1.5%` and resumes if the level falls `0.5%` below the target.
+Both margins, as well as the SmartStart finish buffer (`2%`), can be adjusted in the options flow per device.
+- Learning session finalization will retry when the battery sensor is temporarily unavailable, using backoff delays of 30s, 90s, and 300s.
+Diagnostics show the current retry attempt count together with the active delay schedule.
+- Coordinator diagnostics now surface the active hysteresis release thresholds, making it easier to verify when and why a charger remains running.

 ## Services